duongvu1311/ibm_hr_dataset_project/performance_ratings_explore/README.md

 Or put it another way, for example, _if Education increase by 1 score, Performance Rating will increase by 0.0015.
 And if Work Life Balance increase by 1 score, Performance Rating will decrease by 0.0089._

 We can see that all the coefficients are so small that there is no significant difference that can affect Performance Rating.
-The fact that 3 scores outnumber in the original dataset may be the main cause to this problem.
+The fact that score 3 outnumbers 4 in the original dataset may be the main cause to this problem.